savau/nixos-config/README.md

 environment.systemPackages = [ pkgs.openldap ];
 ```

+For local development without authenticating LDAP users, this might not be necessary.
+TODO: verify

 ### PostgreSQL

 Install: See `modules/u2w.nix`.
 With this, you can also skip the manual process of adding psql users (including linking them to linux users) and databases.